-The Delta Risk Management Strategy will consider the Suisun Marsh and the output of that assessment will be included in the Suisun Marsh Plan (SMP).
+DRMS will consider the risks associated with levee failure in the Suisun Marsh and make the results available for inclusion in the Suisun Marsh Plan (SMP).

 Full implementation of the Suisun Marsh portion of the CALFED Levee System Integrity Program awaits completion of the Suisun Marsh Charter, independent funding and authority in the Water Code or other law for the program authorization.
 At this time, LSIP activities in the Marsh will be limited to the Program authorities established by AB 360.